alanjoshua/Kurama-Engine/README.md

 ### Currently known bugs

-* Program crashes randomly when switched to windows mode immediately after startup
+* Exit button is mistakenly clicked sometimes when nearby buttons are pressed